 You create and name a policy map by using the policy-map global configuration command.
 When you enter this command, the switch enters the policy-map configuration mode.
-In this mode, you specify the actions to take on a specific traffic class by using the class policy-map configuration or set policy-map class configuration command.
+In this mode, you specify the actions to take on a specific traffic class by using the class or set policy-map configuration and policy-map class configuration commands.
 To make the policy map effective, you attach it to an interface by using the service-policy interface configuration command.

 The policy map can also contain commands that define the policer, the bandwidth limitations of the traffic, and the action to take if the limits are exceeded.
-For more information, see the "Policing and Marking" section on page 30-7.
+For more information, see the "Policing and Marking" section on page 24-6.